frizzleb/tootsie/README.md

       aws_secret_access_key: <your Amazon secret>
       sqs_queue_name: tootsie

-Start the task manager with `tootsie_task_manager -c tootsie.conf start`.
+Start the task manager with `tootsie -c tootsie.conf start`.
+This will start Tootsie as a daemon.

 To run the web service, you will need a Rack-compatible web server, such as Unicorn or Thin.
 To start with Thin on port 9090: